sergueik/springboot_study/basic-ucd/README.md

 }
 ```
 ### Building Agent Client as and running package
-* adding one exta class solely to parse commandline arguments, makes it sometimes easier to
+* adding one extra class solely to parse commandline arguments, makes it sometimes easier to
 package into `jar` with manifest
 ```sh
 mvn clean package